MD-11 Louisville accident Nov 4, 2025, versus Chicago DC-10 accident May 25, 1979

 Here are the similarities;

-• Wing pylon structural architecture of MD-11 and DC-10 are the same.
+Wing pylon structural architecture of MD-11 and DC-10 are the same.

-• Failed structural members on both accidents are te same (Wing pylon aft attach point between the wing and pylon aft bulkhead)
+Failed structural members on both accidents are te same (Wing pylon aft attach point between the wing and pylon aft bulkhead)

-• Flight phase of the failure are the same.
+Flight phase of the failure are the same.
 Structural failure occurred during take off roll past V1.

-• Primary failure effect are the same.
+Primary failure effect are the same.
 Engine at take off thrust rotated over the top of the wing.

 That is where the similarities stop!

-Here are the differences in secondary failure effects;
+Below are the differences in secondary failure effects;

 The separation of the engine on the DC-10 caused a loss in electrical busses, hydraulic system and, most importantly, caused the slats on the left hand wing to retract.
 This in turn caused the aircraft to stall asymetrically, roll through 90 degrees to an unrecoverable roll angle and subsequently crash.
+Details in the NTSB report at the bottom of this article.

 On the MD-11, the separated engine rotated over the top of the wing, ignited streaming fuel and hit the centre engine, which surged and likely lost thrust, preventing the aircraft to climb above 30 ft.

 The last page on the investigative update contains a graphic desplate of some DFDR parameters.
+Document posted at the bottom of this post.

 Clearly the parameters on engine #2 went haywire, most likely due to the impact by the separated engine from the left hand wing.